 A key goal of the Stanford Maternal and Child Health Research Institute (MCHRI) is to provide early-career development and enhance the Stanford translational medicine community.
-We have partnered with the Eureka Institute for Translational Medicine to provide our maternal and child health community additional professional development through the Eureka International Certificate Program in Translational Medicine.
+We have partnered with the Eureka Institute for Translational Medicine to provide our maternal and child health community additional professional development.

 About Eureka Institute